iszczesniak/cpp/move/index.md

   declare the copy members, if they are required.

 These rules ensure the seamless integration of the move semantics into the legacy and modern code.
-For instance, the legacy code (such as `std::pair`) that doesn't do any special resource management (in the copy constructor, the copy assignment operator, and the destructor), will have the move semantics implemented by default.
+A type that does not manage its resources in some unusual way (it's about the special members), will have the copy and move semantics implemented by default.

 ## Move-only types